 Answer: Sheri B. Bronstein is the Chief People Officer and oversees Global Human Resources and enterprise-wide people programs at Bank of America.

-Answer: Bank of America offers comprehensive benefits supporting physical, emotional and financial well-being, including health care, mental health resources, retirement benefits, paid leave, sabbatical, and education assistance, along with a dedicated Life Event Services team to help teammates navigate available benefits.
+Answer: Bank of America offers comprehensive benefits supporting physical, emotional, and financial well-being, including health care, mental health resources, retirement benefits, paid leave, sabbatical, and education assistance, along with a dedicated Life Event Services team to help teammates navigate available benefits.
 Learn more about our employee benefits and perks.

 Answer: Yes.
 In 2025, Bank of America raised minimum wage to $25 per hour for full-time and part-time hourly positions in the U.S. The minimum annualized salary for full-time employees in the U.S. rose to more than $50,000.